sarvex/ouroboros-network/docs/interface-CHANGELOG.md

 - `typed-protocols`, `typed-protocols-cborg` and `typed-protocols` were moved to https://github.com/input-output-hk/typed-protocols

 ## Circa 2022-04-06

 - removed `node-to-node` versions `1` to `6`.
-The lowest supported version is `NodeToNodeV_7` introduced before the Alonzo hard fark.
+The lowest supported version is `NodeToNodeV_7` introduced before the Alonzo hard fork.

 ## Circa 2022-03-08